Greg Wilson (soccer): Coaching career

+Early career

-After playing professionally, Wilson coached a number of youth teams based in the Pennsylvania area including FC Delco and Downingtown High School, the latter with whom he won back-to-back Pennsylvania Interscholastic Athletic Association in 1998 and 1999.
+After playing professionally, Wilson coached several youth teams based in the Pennsylvania area including FC Delco and Downingtown High School, the latter with whom he won back-to-back Pennsylvania Interscholastic Athletic Association in 1998 and 1999.
 He was named the 1998 The Philadelphia Inquirer Coach of the Year.
 He also served on staff for the Penn Quakers in 2002.

-Wilson was named head coach of his alma mater, since renamed as Philadelphia University, prior to the 2003 season.
+Wilson was named head coach of his alma mater, since renamed as Philadelphia University, before the 2003 season.
 His first game with the Rams was September 2, 2003.

+University of California, Santa Barbara (2006-present)

 After three seasons with the Rams, it was announced in March 2006 that Wilson would join the UC Santa Barbara Gauchos men's soccer team as an assistant coach.
-Prior to the 2015 season, Wilson was elevated to an associate head coach position with the Gauchos.
+Before the 2015 season, Wilson was elevated to an associate head coach position with the Gauchos.

+Personal life

+Greg Wilson resides in Santa Barbara, California with his wife, Andra, and their son, Baylor.